Respect for Employees : Co-Creation of Diverse Talent and Work Style Reform

 - 1)30% or more female recruits

-- 2)Reduce the difference between the average length of service for men and women within 3 years
+- 2)Reduce the difference in average length of service between female and male workers to 3 years or less

-- 3)Achieve 70% or higher retention rates both for men and women who were hired between 9 to 11 years ago.
+- 3)Achieve 70% or higher retention rates both for female and male workers who were hired around 10 years (9 to 11 years) ago.

 We will implement specific measures corresponding to individual workers in different career stages, including at the time of joining the company and during maternity and childcare leave, by facilitating information sharing among group companies, especially by personnel departments.
 We will also develop a scheme to improve communication skills of supervisors and raise career awareness of female workers themselves.